Skip to main content

 Tip: If you enter both angles, the triangle is underdetermined without a side.
 Make sure at least one side length is included among your two known values.

-Quickly solve any right triangle by entering two known values.
 Our Right Triangle Calculator uses classic trigonometry and the Pythagorean theorem to find missing sides, angles, area, and perimeter with precision.
+It is therefore a free online too used to calculate the Sides, Hypotenuse Length, Legs & Area solver.

 How the Right Triangle Calculator Works

 A right triangle has one 90° angle and two acute angles that sum to 90°.
 The sides are named as follows: a and b are the legs that form the right angle, and c is the hypotenuse opposite the right angle.
-If you provide any two independent values (with at least one side), the remaining measurements are uniquely determined.
+If you provide any two independent values (with at least one side), the remaining measurements are uniquely determined using the Pythagorean relationship as below.

 • Given a and b: c = ?(a² + b²), angles from arctangent.